nt-ca-aqe/article-testautomation-of-spring-boot-applications/README.md

 Most unit-scoped tests will invoke a single method with a given set of input data and a previously established state of the unit under test.
-Each of these tests should focus on a single aspect of the invoktion to be tested.
+Each of these tests should focus on a single aspect of the invocation to be tested.
 Don't mix multiple aspects together or you'll get unit test that fail for hard to identify reasons.

-We'll not go into any more datail on the genrall topic of unit tests since these are well established principles and nothing special to Spring Boot applications.
+We will not go into any more detail on the general topic of unit tests since these are well established principles and nothing special to Spring Boot applications.

 #### Testing API DTO Serialization

 Since the data transfer objects (DTO) used in our API will be serialized and de-serialized as/from JSON or XML, we need to assert that this can be done without any problems.
-There are a supprising amount of things which can go wrong when serializing Java objects.
+There are a surprising amount of things that can go wrong when serializing Java objects.

 Testing (de-)serialization is rather simple and inexpensive.
-Simple serialize a given object into JSON / XML and then use that result to de-seriaialize it back to it's original form.
-With AssertJ the asserion of the result of these operations is pretty simple.
+Simply serialize a given object into JSON / XML and then use that result to de-serialize it back to its original form.
+With AssertJ the assertion of the result of these operations is pretty simple.
 Just check for equality of the original object and the de-serialized version.